Augusta University is pleased to announce the Career Development Scholar Program.

 Department/Section, should not be during research half days.

-will fund $90,000 towards salary, with corresponding fringe, and the Department/College
+Scholar Program will provide $90,000 towards salary, with corresponding fringe, and

-Department/College is responsible for covering the non-research 0.50 FTE effort plus
+the Department/College is responsible for covering the non-research 0.50 FTE effort

-the difference between half the actual salary and $120,000, plus corresponding fringe.
+plus the difference between half the actual salary and $120,000, plus corresponding

-Thus, for example, if the faculty member has a salary of $300,000, the AU K-Like Program
+fringe.
+Thus, for example, if the faculty member has a salary of $300,000, the AU

-will fund $120,000 and corresponding fringe; the Department/College would be responsible
+Scholar Program will fund $120,000 and corresponding fringe; the Department/College

-- The Chair’s Letter of Support should explicitly mention the financial commitment the
+- The Letter of Support from the Chair should explicitly mention the financial commitment

-Department is willing to make, as well as the Department’s and their personal guarantee
+the Department is willing to make, as well as the Department’s and his or her personal

-that the minimal research time of average five half days/week will be protected.
+guarantee that the minimal research time of an average of five half-days/week will

 - The Department/College can make the commitment for greater than 0.50 FTE effort towards